michaelchughes/KMeansRex/README.md

 This software is released under a BSD 3-clause license.
 See the LICENSE file for details.

 # Acknowledgements
+Thanks to Alexander Grebenyuk and Kaveh Vakili for many helpful suggestions which improved the organization and usefulness of this code.

 Includes the random number generation code provided by Makoto Matsumoto and Takuji Nishimura.
 Source: http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/emt.html.